-Now, whenever restrictions ease enough to allow it, we enjoy lots of physical gatherings for various shared activities, but even those who live far from our city can engage and participate quite fully in our congregational life, prayer and ministry through its online interface.
+Now, with the restrictions gone, we enjoy lots of physical gatherings for various shared activities, but even those who live far from our city can engage and participate quite fully in our congregational life, prayer and ministry through its online interface.
 Our main Sunday Service of Word and Table, and our Daily Prayer liturgies (3 times a day, Monday-Saturday), are all celebrated live online, and fifteen months after first venturing online, we decided (unanimously!) that there was no going back.
 If you’d like a taste of why, we’d be delighted to welcome you to the feast!

 Here’s a few more things you might want to know about us

 We are a small congregation, typically about 35 people at Sunday worship.
 That’s a perfect size if you are looking for a community where you can be known, valued, cared for, kept safe, and supported on the shared journey of following Jesus.
 But if you are looking for anonymous consumerism, or a pool of potential romantic partners, it is probably too small a pond to bother fishing in!

 We are blessed to have regular participants from numerous other places in Australia and around the world, but we still identify with the city of Melbourne, because that’s where we began and where more than half of us live.
 So Melbourne (Australia) is the location of most of our physically gathered activities and its timezone sets the schedule for our online gatherings.
 The main Sunday worship service begins online at 5:00pm Melbourne time.